johnreynoldsventure/Trules-for-decisions/docs/_posts/2019-05-14-How-to-keep-deliberations-on-track.md

 They're not being malicious or lazy, it's just what happens when you read through a lot of messages.

-To avoid this, product and keep up to date a summary of the discussion.
+To keep folks on the same page, produce and keep up to date a summary of the discussion up to that point in time.
 That can be hard, but it's easier if you apply the following techniques.

 As comments are made, organize them into categories and themes.